-We are American Soldiers, MOTIVATED to keep our fellow Soldiers safe.
-It is our mission to prevent sexual harassment and sexual assault.
+We are Ame Soldiers, MO keep our fello safe.
+It is our m prevent sexual harassment and s assault.
 We will denounce sexual misconduct.
-As Soldiers, we are all MOTIVATED to take action.
+As Soldia we are all MOTIVATED take action.
 We are strongest...together.

-Suicide Awareness
+Suicide A

 - Soldiers volunteer to put their lives on the line to protect our country.
-However, risks may lurk in dealing everyday life.
-Significant life changes, stress and unique challenges of Army life can make Soldiers feel isolated.
-These stresses can be even harder and more confusing for loved ones to deal with. - Mental health issues can happen to anyone, at any time.
-Here are some points in a Soldier's life when they can feel especially alone, agitated or anxious: Around times of deployment or difficulty readjusting following deployment; Loss of a family member, friend or fellow service member; Career setbacks or disciplinary actions; Difficulty in a marriage or family life; Transitioning from military to civilian life; Financial difficulty; Major life changes. - As a loved one, you know your Soldier best.
-Trust your instincts and talk to them if you think they may be having suicidal thoughts. - Do not counsel them yourself.
-Ask questions and listen but encourage them to get professional help if there is a threat. - Communication needs to be mostly listening - Knowing the risk factors, warning signs and where to turn is the best thing you can do for your Soldier.
-Support is available 24/7 (1-800-273-8255 and Press 1) both for your loved one in distress and yourself. - You can make a difference by understanding when a Soldier is most at risk and knowing where to turn for help.
+However, risks may lurk in de Significant life changes, stress and unique challenges of Army life can make Soldiers feel isolated.
+The harder and more confusing for loved ones to deal with. - Mental health issues can happen to anyone, at any time.
+Here are some points in a Soldier's life when the alone, agitated or anxious: Around times of deployment or difficulty readjusting following deployment; L member, friend or fellow service member; Career setbacks or disciplinary actions; Difficulty in a marriage Transitioning from military to civilian life; Financial difficulty; Major life changes. - As a loved one, you know your Soldier best.
+Trust your instincts and talk to them if you think they may be have thoughts. - Do not counsel them yourself.
+Ask questions and listen but encourage them to get professional help if the - Communication needs to be mostly listening - Knowing the risk factors, warning signs and where to turn is the best thing you can do for your Soldier.
+Support is a 24/7 (1-800-273-8255 and Press 1) both for your loved one in distress and yourself. - You can make a difference by understanding when a Soldier is most at risk and knowing where to turn for help.

-Resiliency Resources
+Resiliency

-- Ready and Resilient (R2) provides training and resources to the Army Family to enhance resilience and optimize performance.
-R2 reinforces the Army Values, beliefs and attitudes, and educates members of the Army team about the importance of building connections with each other, taking care of one another, and being there to support fellow Soldiers. - Many Army installations have R2 Performance Centers that provide customized performance training that enables Soldiers to sustain personal readiness, enhance resilience, optimize human performance, and build unit cohesion.
-These services are also open to Family members.
-Until you're able to visit an R2 center check out the following link for some great resiliency resources. https://readyandresilient.army.mil/Resilience.html - Military One Source also provides resiliency resources.
-Relationships and stress can greatly affect a service member's satisfaction in life.
-Military One Source's suite of resilience tools can help you manage your mood, strengthen your partner relationship, and help you become more mission-ready.
-In our mobile world, you can carry Military OneSource support services with you wherever you go.
+- Ready and Resilient (R2) provides training and resources to the Army Family to enhance resilience a R2 reinforces the Army Values, beliefs and attitudes, and educates members of the Army team about building connections with each other, taking care of one another, and being there to support fellow S - Many Army installations have R2 Performance Centers that provide customized performance training the sustain personal readiness, enhance resilience, optimize human performance, and build unit cohesion.
+The open to Family members.
+Until you're able to visit an R2 center check out the following link for some great resources. https://readyandresilient.army.mil/Resilience.html - Military One Source also provides resiliency resources.
+Relationships and stress can greatly affect a service mastisfaction in life.
+Military One Source's suite of resilience tools can help you manage your mood, strengthen relationship, and help you become more mission-ready.
+In our mobile world, you can carry Military OneSource services with you wherever you go.
 Check out these three tools on your phone or tablet anytime day or night. - Coach Hub: Carry a life coach in your pocket with CoachHub.
-This resilience tool connects you with real, live coaching experts right on your phone or tablet. - Mood Hacker: Your mood is a big deal.
+This resilience tool connects you with real, live coaching experts right on your place - Mood Hacker: Your mood is a big deal.
 It affects how satisfied you are with your life as well as your relationships with other people. - Love Every Day: Improve the quality, stability and resilience of your relationship with your partner with Love Every Day.

-Military Family Life Counselors
+Military Family Life C